bloom-housing/bloom/README.md

 - 3000 for the Public app
 - 3001 for the Partners app
 - 3100 for the new backend/core
-- 3101 for the legacy listings service

 ### Storybook Component Library

 The `ui-components` package includes [Storybook](https://storybook.js.org/), an environment for easily browing the UI components independent of their implementation.
-Storybook can be run locally with `yarn start` from within the `shared/ui-components` directory.
+Storybook can be run locally with `yarn start` from within the `ui-components` directory.
 Contributions to component stories are highly encouraged, and will also benefit testing coverage via Storyshots.
-See [backend/core/README.md](https://github.com/bloom-housing/bloom/blob/master/shared/ui-components/README.md) for more details.
+See [backend/core/README.md](https://github.com/bloom-housing/bloom/blob/master/ui-components/README.md) for more details.

 ### Running Tests